 Here’s how to make gluten-free babka at home in a few simple steps:

-Step #1: Prepare the Dough
+Step #1: Prepare the Dough as Instructed on the Packaging

 Step #2: Prepare the Dough

-Roll out the dough into a large 8×10″ rectangle on a lightly floured surface.
-Spread a generous layer of Nutella or chocolate hazelnut spread on top of the dough.
-(Yes, Nutella is gluten free, I tested it!)
 If the Nutella is stiff, microwave it for 30 seconds to make it more malleable.
-You can also sprinkle chocolate chips, hazelnuts, or other toppings on the Nutella, or simply leave it as is.
-I like to add chocolate chips for an extra chocolatey babka result.
+You can also sprinkle chocolate chips, hazelnuts, or other toppings or leave it as is.
+I like to add chocolate chips for an extra chocolatey babka.

-Gently roll up the dough into a long log as pictured below.
+Gently roll up the dough into a long log, as pictured below.

 Slice the log of dough down the middle with a sharp knife to form two halves.
-The chocolate will go everywhere and it will be messy, but that’s okay.
+The chocolate will go everywhere, and it will be messy, but that’s okay.

 Step #3: Bake the Babka

-Bake the babka in a 350º F preheated oven for 35-45 minutes or until the top begins to brown.
+Bake the babka in a 350º F preheated oven for 35-45 minutes or until the top begins is golden brown.
 Check the babka after 20 minutes to make sure the top isn’t browning too quickly.
 If it starts to brown before the inside is cooked through, tent the babka with foil and continue baking.

 Allow the babka to sit in the pan to cool before slicing and enjoying.
+When you cut into it, you’ll see swirls of chocolate Nutella and chunks of chocolate chips.

-Why We Love this Babka
+Why We Love Babka

 We love this babka for many reasons: